jluxford-scottlogic/legend-playground/2-Coffee-constraints/README.md

 `argA -> g() -> f(argB) -> h(argC)`

 which can be clearer.
-Attempt to use this arrow notation for these constraints where you can as good practise.
-For contraints and derived properties to access the class you are currently working in you will need to use `$this.Property`.
+Attempt to use this arrow notation for these constraints where you can as good practice.
+For constraints and derived properties to access the class you are currently working in you will need to use `$this.Property`.

-For the tests provided this should then cause one of the tests to fail and in the `Test Result` output it should fail due to a `contraint violation`.
+For the tests provided this should then cause one of the tests to fail and in the `Test Result` output it should fail due to a `constraint violation`.

-### Contraint 2
+### Constraint 2

 The second constraint is going to be more complicated and will be that any company that handles `Raw` `Bean`s should be a `Roaster`, this might require the [if](https://legend.finos.org/docs/reference/released-functions#if) function to add the constraint easily.
 Some functions will naturally compile to undo arrow notation, the `if` statement is one such example.
 This is because the arrow notation is designed for functional styles while an `if` statement being specifically for imperative code means that it will automatically change if typed in arrow notation.
 Try the following constraint for example and notice that it will automatically remove the arrow notation if you convert between ui and text mode: